owncloud/administration/redirectServer/Readme.md

 Now in ```remote.php``` the username can be evaluated to distinguish the correct instance and redirect.

 All you need on the central server are those two files, and you can customize the code for the selection of the instances.

+##  Mobile Apps

+Work in progress to behave like sync client.

 ## Web frontend